matthewnitschke/vscode-copy-as-import/README.md

-# vscode-copy-as-import
+# Dart Copy as Import

-Provides context menu actions in the editor and explorer to copy dart files as their `import 'package:<packageName>/<path>.dart'` format
+Provides context menu actions in the editor and explorer to copy dart files as their `import 'package:<packageName>/<path>.dart'` format.

+This package is specifically helpful over something like [Copy import](https://marketplace.visualstudio.com/items?itemName=billjohnston4.copy-import), due to it being specific to dart, and auto populating the package name in `pubspec.yaml`

 ## Features